-(1 Samuel 19:7) And Jonathan called David, and Jonathan shewed him all those things.
-And Jonathan brought David to Saul, and he was in his presence, as in times past.
+(1 Samuel 19:7) Then Jonathan called David, and Jonathan told him all these words.
+And Jonathan brought David to Saul, and he was in his presence as formerly.

 After telling David what had happened, Jonathan personally took David to his father, and David again served as a military leader over Saul's army and as a player of the lyre to bring Saul peace of mind and heart.